 Palazzo Vecchio hosts the city hall of Florence.
-Langdon and Sienna arrive here following the clues of the Botticelli’s Map of Hell.
-They have to “seek and find” something into the wonderful Salone dei Cinquecento built by the Pollaiolo at the end of 1400s and renovated later by Vasari.
+Langdon and Sienna arrive here following the clues of Botticelli’s Map of Hell.
+They have to “seek and find” something in the wonderful Salone dei Cinquecento built by the Pollaiolo at the end of the 1400s and renovated later by Vasari.

 On the trail of Dante along the Medieval Florence

 Once outside Palazzo Vecchio, leaving from the little tiny door cut in the stones located in Via della Ninna, the two fugitives cross Piazza della Signoria and run along the streets of Medieval Florence looking for more clues about Dante.

 They reach Via Santa Margherita to go into the museum of Dante’s House and visit the church of Santa Margherita dei Cerchi.
 The location of the original house of the Poet is unknown.
 On the occasion of the 600th anniversary of Dante’s birth, the municipality of Florence chose this building to host the museum because in the same area as the real one.
 The museum is dedicated to the life of the Poet, to the Divina Commedia, and to the medieval history of Florence.